RadwanH/simple-recipes/README.md

 # odin-recipes
-this is the first project on odin project web to learn frontend and i'm just practicing my html skills here nothing more needed
+this is a simple recipes page using only HTML to practice some HTML  tags